The Prince of Graustark (film)

 The Prince of Graustark is a 1916 American silent romantic drama film directed by Fred E. Wright and starring Bryant Washburn, Marguerite Clayton and Sidney Ainsworth.
 Produced by the Chicago-based Essanay Pictures, it is based on the 1914 novel of the same title by George Barr McCutcheon.
 Future star Colleen Moore made her screen debut in an uncredited role as a maid.
+A print of The Prince of Graustark exists in the George Eastman Museum film archive.